PenguinDevv/Wowa/README.md

 Wowa was originally a modpack I created to use in some Youtube videos of mine, but it has evolved into something way more.

 ⭐ Features (so far):
+2X Performance. (on most computers)
+Crazy Render Distances. (with little effect on performance) Combat Overhaul.
 Ability to equip any shader that would work with Optifine.
-COMPLIMENTARY SHADER Built-In.
-2X Performance.
+Better 1st Person Camera.
-Ability to look up any recipe.
+Auto Third Person When Riding Anything. (only on github currently) Ability to look up any recipe. (jei)

 🗺️ Planned Updates:
-Improvements To The Oceans
+Improvements To The Oceans.
-New Animals
+New Animals.
-Many QOL Updates
+Many QOL Updates.
-Combat Overhaul

 👨‍💻 Github:
 Our Github is (https://github.com/PenguinDevv/Wowa/tree/main)